ryanchao2012/gutt/README.md

 ```

-`testgen` can generate unit testing templates for all implementations in just one line:
+`gutt` can generate unit testing templates for all implementations in just one line:

 ```
-$ testgen -m my_awesome_package -o mytests
+$ gutt -m my_awesome_package -o mytests
 ```

 The output layout: